Social Security disability questions

 - You are not able to perform other types of work that your background may have prepared you to perform

-If you think you may be eligible for Social Security Disability Insurance, do not hesitate to contact Pond Lehocky Disability.
-They can advise you regarding your eligibility and help you apply.
+If you think you may be eligible for Social Security disability, do not hesitate to contact the advocates at Pond Lehocky Disability, who can advise you regarding your eligibility and help you apply.

-In order to be approved for SSDI, you will need to demonstrate that your disability is expected to last at least one year or that it is expected to be life ending.
-You will also need to demonstrate that you are unable to perform any work which would be categorized as substantial gainful activity, meaning that you cannot work eight hours per day, five days per week on a consistent basis.
+In order to be approved for SSDI, you will need to demonstrate that your disability is expected to last at least one year or be life ending.
+You will also need to demonstrate that you are unable to perform any substantial gainful activity, meaning that you cannot work eight hours per day, five days per week on a consistent basis.

 Pond Lehocky Disability can explain these to you.

 It depends on your circumstance.
-In some cases, there are offsets (reductions) against your Social Security Disability benefits because of workers’ compensation benefits you may have received during the same period of disability.
+In some cases, there are offsets (reductions) against your Social Security disability benefits for workers’ compensation benefits you have received during the same time.

-This is something that must be reviewed on a case-by-case basis and the appropriate attorneys can advise you on an individual basis.
-Generally speaking, Veterans Administration benefits and private pension benefits do not offset (reduce) the Social Security Administration disability benefits.
+This must be reviewed on a case-by-case basis by an appropriate attorney.
+Generally speaking, Veterans Administration benefits and private pension benefits do not offset (reduce) Social Security disability benefits.

-To learn more about your combined benefits, speak with Pond Lehocky Disability to receive the answers you deserve.
+To learn more about your combined benefits, speak with Pond Lehocky Disability to receive the answers you need.

-If successful, the lawyers are paid directly by the Social Security Administration and the fee is based on a percentage of your lump sum benefits, which is dictated by the Social Security Act.
-So there is not out-of-pocket cost to you.
+If successful, the Social Security Administration pays your lawyer a percentage of your lump-sum benefits, as dictated by the Social Security Act.
+There is not out-of-pocket cost to you.

-To learn more about your rights to SSDI, speak with Pond Lehocky Disability or fill out a free consultation form.
+To learn more. speak with Pond Lehocky Disability or fill out a free consultation form.